Canon de 155 C modèle 1917 Schneider

-The Canon de 155 C modèle 1917 Schneider, often abbreviated as the C17S, was a French howitzer designed by Schneider.
+The Canon de 155 C modèle 1917 Schneider (or Canon de 155 C Mle 1917 Schneider), often abbreviated as the C17S, was a French howitzer designed by Schneider.
 It was essentially the Canon de 155 C modèle 1915 Schneider fitted with a different breech to use bagged propellant rather than the cartridge cases used by the older howitzer.
 It was used by France, Russian Empire, Belgium, Romania, and the United States from 1917 during World War I and was widely exported after the war.
 Surviving weapons were in service with France, Poland, Greece, Italy, Belgium, the United States, and Finland during World War II.
 Captured weapons were used by the Germans for their 2nd-line artillery and coast defense units.

 Development and description

 Canon de 155 C modèle 1915 Schneider

 The Canon de 155 C modèle 1915 was based on Schneider's 152 mm M1910 howitzer that had been sold to the Russian Empire.
 Schneider later used the M1910 carriage for their long-range Canon de 105 modèle 1913, Canon de 155 L modèle 1877/1914 and Canon de 155 L modèle 1917 guns, so it was relatively simple to mount a new 155 mm barrel on the carriage and recoil system of the gun.
 Production began in 1915.

 The Mle 1915 was a conventional design with a hydro-pneumatic recoil system mounted under the barrel, a gun shield to protect the crew and a box carriage with wooden wheels.
 It used an interrupted-screw breech with separate-loading ammunition; the shell being loaded first followed by the proper amount of propellant in a brass cartridge case.
 A loading tray was hinged to the left side of the cradle.
 It was swung into position after the breech had opened to hold the shell before it was pushed into the chamber, which had a catch to hold the shell in place until it could be rammed, but had to be moved out of the way before the breech could be closed for firing.
 It could be towed by a team of eight horses if a two-wheeled limber was placed under the trail and the barrel pulled back along the trail to move the center of gravity towards the limber.
 For (slow) motor-traction no limber was necessary and the trail was hooked directly to the tractor.

 The longer barrel and higher muzzle velocity gave the Mle 1915 an extra 2500 m of range at the high cost of over 1100 kg of extra weight over the M1910 Schneider sold to Russia.